JID-2111/DBTester/README.md

 ### Known Issues

-- Pressing the connect button infinitley establishes a connection with the Postgres database
+- Pressing the connect button infinitely establishes a connection with the Postgres database
 - Connection configuration is a hardcoded set of values

 # 🚀 Developing